GrizzHacks/Beginners-Portal/InfoPage/README.md

 ### Let's consider the basic outline of what we want our page to have, as well as what we want our code to look like.

-We can use small snippets of text called 'User Stories' to tell programmers what we want a site to do/have on it, or how we want to identify certain features.
+We can use small snippets of text called User Stories to tell programmers what we want a site to do/have on it, or how we want to identify certain features.
 For this project, we'll have 8 user stories, some of which come from the reference source.

 #### User Stories